csudhtoro/BrickBreaker/README.md

 # BrickBreaker
-Unity Physics-based Brick Breaker Game
+Unity Physics-based Brick Breaker Game made for enjoyment

 Featuring a Prefabs PowerUp system as well as Paddle, Ball and Block scripts to govern behavior, physics and instantiation